jab-r/rust-nostr-relay/docs/architecture/NIP-EE-RELAY.md

 }
 ```

-- The `content` hex encoded serialized `KeyPackageBundle` from MLS.
+- The `content` field contains the serialized `KeyPackageBundle` from MLS.
+  - New implementations SHOULD use **base64** encoding and include `["encoding","base64"]`.
+  - Legacy implementations MAY omit the tag and use hex (for backward compatibility).
 - The `mls_protocol_version` tag is required and MUST be the version number of the MLS protocol version being used.
 For now, this is `1.0`.
 - The `ciphersuite` tag is the value of the MLS ciphersuite that this KeyPackage Event supports.
 [Read more about ciphersuites in MLS](https://www.rfc-editor.org/rfc/rfc9420.html#name-mls-cipher-suites).
 - The `extensions` tag is an array of MLS extension IDs that this KeyPackage Event supports.
 [Read more about MLS extensions](https://www.rfc-editor.org/rfc/rfc9420.html#name-extensions).